Revolut's trading fees

 Commission fees

-Depending on your plan, you'll be able to submit a certain number of no-commission orders within your plan's monthly allowance.
-Orders outside your monthly allowance are subject to a commission fee.
+Depending on your plan, you'll be able to submit a certain number of no-commission orders within your plan's rolling monthly allowance.
+Orders outside your rolling monthly allowance are subject to a commission fee.
 The quotas for each plan type are as follows:

 - Plus: 3 orders